GH2user/hass-crypto-icons/README.md

-## Thanks and Props
+## Thanks and
 - based on original work of @arallsopp for which many thanks
 - he received guidance from
 - - @hulkhaugen and @thomasloven for the technique.
 - - @ludeeus for the installation guidance.
-- Everyone who has helped extending this repo by raising an [Icon Request](https://github.com/arallsopp/hass-hue-icons/issues/new?assignees=GH2user&labels=icon+request&template=custom-icon-request.md&title=Icon%20Request%20%5Bname%20of%20fixture%5D).
+- Everyone who has helped extending this repo by raising an [Icon Request](https://github.com/GH2user/hass-crypto-icons/issues/new?assignees=GH2user&labels=icon+request&template=custom-icon-request.md&title=Icon%20Request%20%5Bname%20of%20fixture%5D).

 ---